-This class is the API for all processor-affinity-related aspects of the RTSJ.
-It includes a factory that generates Affinity objects, and methods that control the default affinity sets used when affinity set inheritance does not apply.
+This is the API for all processor-affinity-related aspects of the RTSJ.
+It includes a factory that generates Affinity objects, and methods that control the CPU affinity used by java.lang.ThreadGroup to control the affinity of all its tasks.
+With it, the affinity of every task in the JVM can be controlled.

 An affinity is a set of processors that can be associated with certain types of tasks.
-Each java.lang.Thread and RealtimeExecutionContext33 can be associated with an affinity.
-Groups of these can be assigned an affinity through a java.lang.ThreadGroup.
+Each java.lang.Thread and RealtimeExecutionContext40 can be associated with an affinity.
+Groups of these can be assigned an affinity through their java.lang.ThreadGroup.